 From July 1, 2019, to June 30, 2020, CARES provided 4,162 nights of shelter to 206 women and 106 children.
 Each individual who entered the shelter was connected to essential supportive services, and all school-aged children received thorough assessments to ensure their well-being.

-Among those served, 72% successfully transitioned to permanent housing in their own apartments, either with or without subsidy, while 28% secured temporary housing with family or friends.
+Among those served during this period, 72% successfully transitioned to permanent housing in their own apartments, either with or without subsidy, while 28% secured temporary housing with family or friends.

-Additionally, 52 families utilized our Post-Shelter Supports and Intervention services, benefiting from continued assistance as they rebuilt their lives.
+Additionally, 52 families benefited from our Post-Shelter Supports and Intervention services, receiving continued assistance as they rebuilt their lives and regained stability.

-Of the clients who entered the CARES Shelter during FY19, 52% were survivors of domestic violence, 21% had a disability, and 15% were coping with mental illness.
+Of the clients who entered the CARES Shelter during the fiscal year, 52% were survivors of domestic violence, 21% had a disability, and 15% were coping with mental illness.